Fiction Podcast Script Competition

 Creating a Fiction Podcast Script isn’t about starting from scratch.
-If you have a pilot, a teleplay or a screenplay ask yourself: is this a great story.
-If it is, then take the time to tweak it for this new medium!
-Whether you submit with us or not, getting your script ready for this space is only going to help your career!
+If you have a play, teleplay or screenplay, you’re already almost there!
+Take the time to tweak it for this new medium.
+Whether you submit with us or not, getting your script ready for this space is only going to help your career.

 As with all of our competitions, we’ll focus the judging criteria on story: plot, structure, characters, dialogue and concept, while additionally taking into consideration the elements of storytelling that are unique to a purely acoustic medium.

 Fiction Podcasts are a revival of the radio play days, but with a new streamable twist.